Evaluation Process

-To guarantee that all nominations are carefully screened and verified prior to the High-Level Award Committee’s selection of winners; the evaluation process will take course over three main stages, and will be conducted by three independent, yet cooperative bodies.
+To guarantee that all nominations are carefully screened and verified prior to the High-Level Award Committee’s selection of winners; the evaluation process will take place over three main stages, and will be conducted by three independent, yet cooperative bodies.
 It is the responsibility of ROLACC’s Secretariat and commissioned Assessment Advisory Board, in partnership with the United Nations Office on Drugs and Crime, to objectively and impartially execute the evaluation process, within the good practices of the agreed code of conduct.

 The Secretariat